smithy545/CPD/_posts/2016-04-21-dfa-design-day.md

 category: design
 layout: post
 published: false
-date: 2016-04-01
+date: 2016-04-21
-title: University Pizza Board
+title: DFA Design Day 2016 and DFA Shirts
-thumbnail: /images/phikap/stephen.jpg
+thumbnail: /images/Design-Day/DFA-event.png
-summary: The University Program Board goes through a radical rebrand.
+summary: Icons for Design For America's Design Day: now available in big, small, and glow-in-the-dark.
 ---
 This summer, Phi Kappa Theta (Ohio Alpha Beta chapter) reached out to me for help creating some sleek shirts to wear during fall rush.
 I had no idea what a 'good' design would entail and a quick search only brought up parodies of masculine company logos, which were usually a little crude.
 Since we wanted people to wear these even after rush, they had to be CUTE.